usmaann1/Playwright-with-TypeScript/README.md

 To execute all tests, run the following command:
     • npx playwright test

-- Running All Tests on SIngle Worker
+- Running All Tests on Single Worker
 To execute all tests with 1 worker, run the following command:
     • npx playwright test --workers 1